Beyond the buffet: 6 all-inclusive family resorts that serve up some seriously good food

 Winter delights like fondue are part of the all-inclusive offerings at Club Med Tignes (Photo: Club Med)

-Club Med Tignes is a newly revamped resort situated in the majestic French Alps.
-Facing the Grande Motte glacier with direct access to the slopes, it’s a celebrated winter vacation playground for sports enthusiasts, with snowy peaks beckoning visitors to downhill ski and snowboard.
+Situated in the majestic French Alps, Club Med Tignes faces the Grande Motte glacier with direct access to the slopes.
+It’s a celebrated winter vacation playground for sports enthusiasts with snowy peaks beckoning visitors to downhill ski and snowboard.

 The marketplace-style main dining room was designed to evoke a stroll through the mountains.
 Culinary offerings from the Savoy region, like local charcuterie and cheese fondue, are woven into the menus.
 After a day on the mountain, stick-to-your ribs gratins and robust stews are soul-satisfying.
 The kitchen turns out mouth-watering breads and pastries as well, so leave your diet at passport control.